thomhastings/bt5-scripts/README.md

 >    ./get-wordlists.sh
 >    ./get-scripts.sh
 >    it then installs Tilda and Dropbox, downloads
->    a handful of wallpapers, does customizations of GRUB and BootSplash, runs
+>    a handful of wallpapers, does customizations
+>    of GRUB and BootSplash (maybe broken?), runs
 >    ./get-audacious.sh
 >    and then starts a BackTrack update script.